-On Earth we enjoy a natural atmosphere that sustains human life and the propagation of plants and
+On Earth we enjoy a natural atmosphere that sustains human life and the propagation of

 Because we take our surrounding natural world for granted it is difficult to imagine the challenges of creating an artificial or closed environment.